shenyaoqiang45/sycl-opencl-benchmark-rk3588/README.md

-# SYCL vs OpenCL Performance Benchmark on RK3588
+# SYCL vs OpenCL Performance Benchmark on RK3588  test

 This project compares the performance of OpenCL and AdaptiveCpp (SYCL) implementations on RK3588 platform.